convox/rack/Development.md

 $ aws cloudformation create-stack --stack-name dev --template-body file://$(pwd)/api/dist/kernel.json
 ```

-You can also use any existing Rack, with the caveat that running a local Rack against it could have side effects like terminating instances.
+You can also use any existing Rack with the caveat that running a local Rack against it could have side effects like terminating instances.

 ## Development Rack Ingress